RIM-7 Sea Sparrow: Missile upgrades

 While the M model was being worked on, the US Navy also introduced an upgrade for the Mark 91 fire control system, the "Mark 23 Target Acquisition System" (TAS).
 TAS included a medium-range 2D radar and IFF system that fed information to a new console in the ship's combat information center.
 The Mark 23 automatically detected, prioritized and displayed potential targets, greatly improving reaction times of the system as a whole.
 The Mark 23 is also used to select targets for most other weapons systems, including gunfire and other missile systems.
 TAS started entering the fleet in 1980.

 The NSPO also used the M series upgrade as an opportunity to upgrade the system to allow it to be launched from a Vertical Launching System (VLS).
 This modification uses the "Jet Vane Control" (JVC) package that is added to the bottom of the missile.
 On launch, a small engine in the JVC boosts the missile up above the launching ship, then uses vanes positioned in its own exhaust to quickly slew the missile into the proper alignment with the target, which is fed to the JVC during launch.
 As far as the Sea Sparrow is concerned, there is no difference between being launched directly from a trainable launcher or using JVC, in both cases the missile becomes active looking directly at the target.

-A final upgrade to the Sparrow was the AIM-7P, which replaced the M's guidance system with an improved model that allowed mid-course upgrades to be sent from the launching platform via new rear-mounted antennas.
+A final upgrade to the Sparrow was the AIM-7P, which replaced the M's guidance system with an improved model that allowed mid-course updates to be sent from the launching platform via new rear-mounted antennas.
 For air-to-air use this allowed the missile to be "lofted" above the target and then be directed down towards it as it approached; this gives the missile greater range as it spends more time in thinner high-altitude air.
 In naval use, this meant it could also be directly guided against small surface targets that would otherwise not show up well on radar, allowing the ship's more powerful search radars to provide guidance until the missile approached the target and the reflected signal grew stronger.
 This also gave the Sea Sparrow a very useful secondary anti-shipping role that allows it to attack smaller boats.